 When people stop taking Xanax, they sometimes have “rebound symptoms,” where the stress and anxiety they were suffering from comes back, worse than before.
 They can also start to crave the feelings of calm and happiness they experience while taking the drug.

 Any drug use you are worried about warrants early intervention.
-Metro Atlanta Treatment can help you determine which treatment programs are right for you.
+Atlanta Treatment LLC can help you determine which treatment programs are right for you.

 Addiction is a disease characterized by compulsive substance use despite negative consequences.
 Feeling bad when you stop using Xanax (physical dependency and withdrawal symptoms) may be a sign of addiction, but signs of obsession are more indicative of substance use disorder.